 Texas Driver Education

-First time drivers in Texas have several options available to complete the State requirements for Texas driver education.
+First time drivers in Texas have several options available to complete the State requirements for Texas driver education online.
 In larger cities like Dallas, Fort Worth, Austin, Houston and El Paso, a traditional driving school is a popular choice.
 Driving schools typically have both classroom and driving instructors on hand to answer questions, provide structured classroom training along with on-hands behind-the-wheel instruction.
 For some, this is the perfect solution.
 For many, the cost associated with this type of course is prohibitive and the strict schedule getting to and from the course every day can be an overwhelming challenge for working parents.

 Some Texas high schools still offer Texas driver education courses, which is very convenient.
 However, these are typically in larger cities that have bigger funding budgets to afford this type of training.